umamah1mahmoud/code-201-reading-notes/class-02.md

 # **[ Digging in HTML, CSS and JS! ]**

 ### In this reading note there are four main topics.
-Two of which concerened with HTML and CSS (Text in HTML and Introducing CSS).
-The other two will be about Javascript (Basic Javascript instructions and Decisions and Loops).
+Two of which concerned with HTML and CSS (Text in HTML and Introducing CSS).
+The other two will be about JavaScript (Basic JavaScript instructions and Decisions and Loops).

 <_**Naturally, we'll start with HTML and CSS.
 Here we go!**_>